ddmler/ddmler.github.io/_posts/2018-07-24-vue-spa-with-laravel-api-part-4.markdown

 }
 ```

 It's pretty much the same as before.
-We test store, update, delete, loginRequired and Authorization needed.
+We test store, update, delete, loginRequired and authorization needed.
 We added a created boardList into our setup since we now need a boardList too.
 If you understood the Board tests you should also quickly understand these here.

 And finally `tests/Feature/CardTest.php`: